Robinhood event contracts

 Lets say there’s a binary election between Candidate A and Candidate B. If you believe Candidate A will win the event, you could purchase Yes contacts for Candidate A. Depending on the contract, however, you may also be able to purchase No contracts for Candidate B, selecting the same outcome.

-Each position is then closed by buying the opposite side of the same contract.
-For example, if you held 50 Yes contracts and you wished to close out of the entire position, you would sell this position, which is the same as buying 50 No contracts for the same contract.
+Each position is closed by trading the opposite side of the same contract.
+For example, if you hold 50 Yes contracts and want to close out of the entire position, you’d sell this position, which is the same as buying 50 No contracts for the same contract.

 For each event contract you’ll notice a Timeline of key dates on the event detail page.
 Once a contract becomes available to trade, the Timeline will show the following: